|1 bedroom apartments :||1696|

 Barcelona is one of the world's most popular destinations, the capital of Catalonia and is located in the north-east of Spain.
 Aside from tourists, Barcelona is also home to many expats and students.
-In addition to rooms for rent, Barcelona also has many selections of furnished, serviced and apartment hotels.
+In addition to rooms for rent, Barcelona also has many selections of furnished, serviced apartments.
 In Barcelona, furnished and serviced apartments and rooms for rent are always in high demand, however Nestpick offers a huge selection for you.
 If you're moving to Barcelona, you'll quickly find out that this city will blow your mind.

 Barcelona is divided into 10 districts and 73 neighborhoods.
 The city extends from the Mediterranean coast to the east to Tibidabo mountains to the west.
 Moving to Barcelona is exciting, and can be done on a budget or more luxuriously depending on your preference.
 It's no surprise that Barcelona apartments are some of the most expensive in Spain after Madrid and finding Barcelona apartments for rent can be tricky.
 Whether you are looking for student accommodation in Barcelona or furnished apartments for rent, you will find your perfect home with Nestpick.

 Eixample Apartments for Rent